 plus recent works by Jason Treuting, Ninfea Crutwell-Reade, Wally Gunn, and others.

-*Tickets (FREE) will be available one week prior to the concert at 10AM and in person during box office hours at the Frist Campus Center and Lewis Arts complex box offices.
+*Tickets (FREE) will be released on Friday, February 7 at 10AM, online and in person during box office hours at the Frist Campus Center and Lewis Arts complex box offices.
 Remaining tickets will be available one hour before the concert at the venue.*